seanguerrero4343444/seanguerrero4343444/README.md

 - FTF....
 <!----
 seanguerrero4343444/seanguerrero4343444 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your
+You can click the Preview link to take a look at you